 - Palms now have a grippy strip of material on them.

 - A drawstring storm guard has been added to the cuff.
 Great for keeping out rain running down your arms.
 Always had issues with this, then the wet wicked through the seam at the end of my jacket sleeves.
 However, the drawstrings are a pain to pull tight when gloved up and get in the way when tucking wiring into sleeves.

-- The gloves appear to have more internal padding, definitely snugger fitting and a little more restrictive on movement.
+- The gloves appear to have more internal padding, are definitely snugger fitting and are a little more restrictive on movement.
 A trade-off between added warmth and freedom of movement.
-Still fit and still usable, but a definite change.
+Still fits and is still usable, but a definite change.

 - The controller will now remember the last setting and select it when plugged in.
-Big thumb up, now no need to cycle through heating setting each time you plugin.
+Big thumbs up, now no need to cycle through the heating settings each time you plug in.

 My first impression of these Gerbing heated gloves is certainly very good, however, time will tell regarding their reliability.
 I do hope they are more durable than last year’s model, as when working, they are invaluable for riding in the winter.

 Epilogue: Long term, this new version has held up much better.
 I’ve had no problems with the controller unit.
 However, one glove did develop connection issues in Feb 2016 after two winters of daily use.
 Much longer than the prior models ever lasted.
 However, Gerbing’s promptly swapped them under their lifetime electrical warranty!